CaptSpify/chef-dovecot/README.md

 Description
 ===========

+This isn't actually working yet.
+It is close, but there are weird isues in weird places.

 This cookbook is to install and configure dovecot.
 It will be using all of the default options.
 I will have the variables for other systems, but I will be focusing on Debian.
 This has NOT been tested on RedHat/CentOS/Suse/etc.
 I'd imagine Ubuntu would work, but use at your own risk.